 This Local Innovation Committee met to develop an initial draft of the Local Innovation Plan.
 The plan was posted online for public viewing and feedback on February 9, 2017, and remained online until March 10, 2017.
 MPISD held a public meeting for anyone that wanted to contribute their opinion on March 6, 2017.
-The Local Innovation Committee met to consider feedback received and finalize the plan on March 9, 2017.
-The plan was presented to the MPISD Site Base Committee (EIC) and it was recommended by the committee that the plan be presented to the School Board for consideration.
+The Local Innovation Committee met and based on the feedback received, finalized the plan on March 9, 2017.
+The final plan was presented to the MPISD Site Base Committee (EIC) and it was recommended by the committee that the plan be presented to the School Board for consideration.
+The Local Innovation Committee presented the plan to the School Board, and the Board adopted the plan on March 20, 2017.